contentacms/contenta_vue_nuxt/README.md

 ## OBJECTIVES  ( WHAT ARE WE DOING AND WHY ? )

-1) Helping JavaScript Developers to start easily a Vue.js / Nuxt.js with Contenta CMS JSON API as a back-end
+1) Helping developers to start quickly a Vue.js + Nuxt.js application with Contenta CMS as a back-office
-2) Mirror Vue.js values : easy to read, easy to learn, light, powerful
+2) Mirror Vue.js values : un-opinionated, easy to read and learn
-3) That's why we should avoid **Over-engineering** to keep a **low barrier to entry**
+3) That's why we should avoid **over-engineering** to focus on keeping a **low barrier to entry** to Vue.js + Nuxt.js stack.
-4) This application MUST be REFERENCABLE and SEO-friendly, because this is why **Nuxt.js** is used.
+4) This application MUST be SEO-friendly, because this is why **Nuxt.js** is used.
-5) this project should, as far as is it possible, be used as a **starter** (by forking it) for creating a new Decoupled Drupal site with Vue.js and Nuxt.js in no-time.
+5) Let's try to keep the project, as far as is it possible, easy to be used as a **starter** (by simply forking it) for creating a new Decoupled Drupal site with Vue.js, Nuxt.js and contenta in no-time.

 ## GETTING STARTED

 ### REQUIREMENTS